Decision to Look After and Care Planning

 Before or at the time of the placement, the social worker should request the parent to transfer the child's personal child health record.
 Where this is lost or not available, the social worker should ask for a replacement to be issued and ask the Designated Nurse for LAC to assist with providing any information to complete the record.

-The social worker should also refer to the Designated Nurse for LAC to arrange a Health Care Assessment to take place before the placement or, if not reasonably practicable before the first Looked After Review (i.e. within 15 working days of the placement) so that the completion of a Health Care Plan is in time for the child's first Looked After Review.
+The social worker should also contact the Designated Nurse for LAC to arrange a Health Care Assessment before the placement or, if not reasonably practicable before the first Looked After Review (i.e. within 20 working days of the placement) so that the completion of a health care plan is in time for the child's first Looked After Review.
 See Health Care Assessments and Plans Procedure.

 In addition, the social worker should inform the carer of any medication the child is taking, and ensure that a supply of medication is provided in a clearly labelled bottle with the child's name, required dosage and the time the medication is to be given.